Tools for cleaning up petroleum contaminated sites

 MTCATPH Workbook Tool

-- Workbook for calculating cleanup levels for petroleum contaminated sites (MTCATPH 12.0 Excel workbook) is a tool that allows you to calculate cleanup levels for petroleum mixtures for two media: 1) Soil using MTCA Methods B or C, and 2) Groundwater using MTCA Method B.
+The Workbook for calculating cleanup levels for petroleum contaminated sites (MTCATPH 12.0 Excel workbook version 12.0) is a tool that allows you to calculate cleanup levels for petroleum mixtures for soil using MTCA Methods B or C, and groundwater using MTCA Method B. These cleanup levels protect against harm from direct contact with soil.
+They also protect against harm from petroleum leaching into groundwater and drinking water.
+This tool does not include options for evaluating potential MTCA air quality concerns via the vapor pathway.
+For more information about the vapor pathway, please visit our Vapor Intrusion page.

 -